Actify

 Treating Small Groups Like Scaled-Down Large Groups

-A team of 5 doesn't need an icebreaker or a facilitator or a 'breakout room.'
+A team of 5 doesn't need an icebreaker, a facilitator, or a 'breakout room.'
 Those are tools for managing large-group awkwardness.
 Small groups should feel like hanging out with friends — if it feels like a workshop, you've over-engineered it.

 Small teams running large-group formats see 40% lower satisfaction scores than those using intimate, conversational activities (Actify platform data, 2024, n=340 teams).